 Eastside Meals on Wheels Inc. was started in the parking lot of Trinity United Methodist Church in July of 1973.
 The program was incorporated as Northeast Dinner Bell, Inc. on March 19, 1974.
-The volunteers removed the heated meals from a delivery vehicle to their cars and delivered them to homebound neighbors in Northeast Minneapolis and St. Anthony Village.
+The volunteers removed the heated meals from a delivery vehicle to their cars and delivered them to older adults in Northeast Minneapolis and St. Anthony Village.
 As the program grew, the organization rented office space from Trinity church, where they remained for thirty-eight years.

 In December 2011, changes in the general economic climate and the housing market around the University of Minnesota, forced Southeast Meals on Wheels, another nearly 40 year-old program, to close.
 Only with the continued help from the Southeast Meals on Wheels volunteers, could Northeast Dinner Bell stretch far enough to cover the resulting chasm.
 Soon after, in May 2012, the program temporarily moved into Catholic Eldercare at 817 Main Street NE and changed their name to Eastside Meals on Wheels, Inc. to better represent their scope, which now included Southeast Minneapolis.
 Two years later in 2014, they moved into rental space at Waite Park Wesleyan Church in NE Minneapolis at 1510 33rd Avenue NE where they remain housed today.